Renormalization group improved pressure for hot and dense quark matter: RG-optimized resummation

 \subsection{Two-loop RGOPT}

-At NLO the RG Eq.(\ref{RGred}) is no longer automatically satisfied by Eq.(\ref{P2LRGOPT}) from Eq.(\ref{aQCD}), and can be thus considered as an independent constraint.
+At NLO the RG Eq.(\ref{RGred}) is no longer automatically satisfied by Eq.(\ref{P2LRGOPT}) with (\ref{aQCD}), and can be thus considered as an independent constraint.
 Following \cite{prlphi4,nlsm,prdCOLD} we can in principle use either the MOP Eq.(\ref{mop}) {\em or} the RG Eq.(\ref{RGred}), defining two possible alternative dressed mass $\overline m(g,T,\mu)$: we will consider in the following both prescriptions, for completeness and comparison purposes.
 Accordingly the coupling $g(M)$ is simply determined from standard PT, i.e. with its running at (exact) two-loop order given by Eq.(\ref{g2L}) and scale $M$ chosen as a combination of $\pi T$ and $\mu$ when both $T, \mu$ are non-zero.
-A drawback however is that NLO partly spoils the sought RG invariance properties: while at LO, as shown previously the running coupling Eq.(\ref{g1L}) perfectly matches the RGOPT pressure Eq.(\ref{P1LRGOPT}) such as to produce exact (one-loop) scale invariance, at NLO the more involved running coupling Eq.(\ref{g2L}) has no reason to exactly match the scale dependence of Eq.(\ref{P2LRGOPT}).
-Accordingly a remnant scale dependence inevitably arises at NLO, as we will exhibit by varying the scale by a factor 2 around central $M\sim 2\pi T$ (for $\mu=0$).
-Nevertheless, this RGOPT scale dependence is generically milder\cite{prlphi4,prdphi4,nlsm} than the one produced by standard PT, as will be further illustrated in the present analysis.
-This happens essentially since perturbative RG invariance is maintained by construction for an {\em arbitrary} variational mass, such that the RGOPT residual scale dependence is expected to remain moderate (and, to further decrease at NNLO) even for relatively low temperature where the resulting dressed thermal mass is not necessarily perturbatively screened.
+As shown above in Sec.~\ref{sec1L}, the LO RGOPT pressure exhibits one-loop-exact scale invariance as a consequence of the simple form of Eq.(\ref{P1LRGOPT}) only depending on $b_0$.
+While at NLO or beyond, $P^{RGOPT}(\overline m(g),M,\cdots)$ inevitably has a remnant scale dependence: the basic reason is that the subtractions in Eq.(\ref{PRGPT}) solely guarantee RG invariance up to remnant higher order terms, $\sim m^4 g^2$ at NLO.
+This feature cannot be drastically reduced by the subsequent variational modification in Eq.(\ref{Lint}).
+Concretely the exact NLO running coupling Eq.(\ref{g2L}), that depends only on $b_i$ coefficients in Eqs.(\ref{b0def}),(\ref{b1def}), cannot perfectly cancel the explicit scale dependence of Eq.(\ref{P2LRGOPT}), that also involves anomalous mass dimension coefficients $\gamma_i$ in (\ref{gamdef}) reminiscent of the originally NLO massive theory.
+Nevertheless it is a nontrivial consequence of our above construction through steps 1)--4) in Sec.\ref{secRGOPT}, preserving RG invariance at least at the same perturbative level as Eq.(\ref{RGeq}), that the remnant scale dependence remains formally of higher order $\sim m^4 g^2$.
+Accordingly this NLO RGOPT scale dependence, that we will exhibit by varying the scale by a factor 2 around central $M\sim 2\pi T$ (for $\mu=0$), is generically milder\cite{prlphi4,prdphi4,nlsm} than for standard PT and HTLpt.
+It is thus expected to remain moderate (and to further decrease at NNLO) even for relatively low temperature where the resulting dressed thermal mass is not necessarily perturbatively screened.
 Using the standard PT running coupling also more directly compares with the same common prescription in other related thermal resummations approaches, like HTLpt typically.
 But one should keep in mind that identifying the arbitrary renormalization scale $M$ to be ${\cal O}(\pi T)$ is strictly valid only at sufficiently high temperatures.